On predictive inference for intractable models via approximate Bayesian computation

 \subsubsection{Prediction tasks}

-We consider a prediction task where the population sizes in $[0,T_1]$ at $81$ equidistant times are observed.
-The main goal is to compute the posterior predictive distribution of both populations in $[T_1,T_2]$ with $T_1=24$ and $T_2=45$ time units.
-We study two cases: 1) Both populations are observed and we compare \ABCP{} and \ABCF{} and 2) Only prey populations are observed and we compare \ABCP{} and \ABCL{}. \ABCL{} is implemented by setting $v=\ytwo_{T_1}$ in case 2.
+We consider a prediction task where the population sizes at $81$ equidistant times in $[0,\ta]$ are observed and the main goal is to compute the posterior predictive distribution of both populations in $[\ta,\tb]$.
+We select $\ta=24$ and $\tb=45$ time units.
+We study two cases: 1) Both populations are observed and we compare \ABCP{} and \ABCF{} and 2) Only prey populations $\yone_t$ are observed and we compare \ABCP{} and \ABCL{}. \ABCL{} is implemented by setting $v=\ytwo_{\ta}$ in case 2.